c3rey/Shadow-Mon/descriptions/world.md

 \
 __update()__

-Calls the update methods in objM, doorM, player, and UI.
+Calls the update methods in objM, doorM, player, UI, and sound.

 \
 __draw(Graphics2D)__